 We don’t question the need to buy insurance for the things our money machine purchases.
 But few of us know if—or at least how and to what degree—their income-generation engine is protected.

-Step Two is to establish what you already have.
+Step Two is to understand any coverage that you already have.
 The online exercise includes a template with spaces to fill in for the primary features mentioned in this two-part blog series.
 Once you have completed the template, you’ll better understand the coverage you have.
 Step Three is to determine what you actually need and want in a policy and create a template to retrieve quotes and find the best coverage.
 You’ll be better prepared for the engagement with the insurance agents because your template will ensure you’re comparing apples-to-apples, a very difficult thing to do with long-term disability income insurance and long-term care insurance.

 Click HERE to access the long-term disability income app and HERE to access the long-term care app!